 One of the world’s leading elephant sanctuaries, David Sheldrick’s elephant orphanage, prove the empathetic and loving nature of elephants when one of them refused to leave the side of his friend after she has been shot with poison arrow.

-Maikreti, the elephant who was injured, was originally brought to the orphanage in 2010 when she was found alone in the Kenyan wilderness.
-After a few years of raising and rehabilitating her, the sanctuary successfully released her back into the wild to live a natural life.
+The elephant who was injured, Maikreti, was first brought to the orphanage in 2010 when she was found all alone in the Kenyan wilderness.
+A few years past while she was raised and rehabilitated, and then she was released back into the wild successfully where she belongs naturally.